hannahro15/Manchester-Tourist-Project/README.md

 - 3rd card in a row can still be clicked when trying to match 2 cards that don't work, but it is sort of ok when the unflipping happens after a short length of time for unmatches as setTimeout has a short time.
 - Double-clicking on first click for the buttons on the attractions page, and the food-hotels-transport page too.

-## Testing
+### HTML/CSS/JS Validators

 I have run all the html and css pages through the html and css validators and I can confirm there are no errors.
+JS hint still to be done...

+## Future Features
+ - For the memory game, add in three difficulty levels with countdown timers of varying lengths.
+ - For the memory game, add in options for different sizes of game boards.
+ - For the memory game, implement a scoring system place, and maybe with a leaderboard in.
+ - Add in a map of Manchester with or without markers somewhere on the website.
+ - Improve the form by making validation more specific such as having certain length passwords, regex for email addresses etc.
+ - Add in an animation of a bee that moves across one or more pages of the website.

 ## Credits

 ### General